carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 > For this section, we will use the `crop_fields.tif` image that was produced in the section "**Crop raster data with polygon**".
 {: .callout}

-We read in the `crop_fields.tif` image and reproject it to the RD CRS system:
+We read in the `crop_fields.tif` image.
+For the demonstration purpose, we will reproject it to the RD CRS system, so it will be in a different CRS from the `true_color_image`:
 ~~~
 # Read crop_fields
 crop_fields = rioxarray.open_rasterio("crop_fields.tif")

-# Reproject to RD
+# Reproject to RD to make the CRS different from the "true_color_image"
 crop_fields = crop_fields.rio.reproject("EPSG:28992")
 CRS(crop_fields.rio.crs)
 ~~~